 The International Public Speaking Competition brings together outstandingly articulate young people from all over the world for a week of public speaking competition and international cultural exchange with the ESU of the Commonwealth in London.
-The finalist contestants meet and learn with their peers of different backgrounds and cultures from some 50 countries.
+The finalist contestants meet and learn -- this year via Zoom -- with their peers of different backgrounds and cultures from some 50 countries.
 Through all its qualifying levels, the program engages more than 40,000 young people globally.

 Wrangler News – June 13, 2018

 For many high school students, the end of the spring semester and the advent of the warmer summer months are a time to relax from the rigors of academia, maybe by sleeping in or just sitting beside the pool.

 Let's just say that Ali Cohen has an entirely different agenda on tap.
 Read full story.